 Perhaps the most comprehensive study to date of global filtering practices is given by Deibert et al.~\cite{deibert2009denied}.
 In this work the authors carried out a range of remote and in-country analyses over a number of years, incorporating both technical measurements and interviews with local experts.
 The resulting research presented a series of snapshots of individual countries, with both an overview of the social, political, and technical landscape, and censorship practices rated on a simple scale in various categories of content: political, social, conflict and security, and internet tools.

-Whilst the approach of \cite{deibert2009denied} is far more comprehensive in its scope than other studies, it relies on a largely manual process that would require significant ongoing resources to maintain as a continuous overview of the state of internet filtering.

-More recently, the OONI project\cite{ooni} has developed a platform to conduct a variety of tests for network filtering, with the intention of building a global network of volunteer operators.
-Whilst the project has produced a number of useful analyses of filtering events, the project is still in its infancy and is subject to a number of significant ethical concerns with respect to the risks to participants in the network \cite{wright2011ethics}; we discuss these in greater detail in \S\ref{ethics}.

-Certain types of filtering act less on network traffic in transit, and more on application level or social filtering.
+Some forms of filtering act not at the network layer, but on application level or social filtering.
 King et al.~\cite{king2013expression} studied manual censorship practices in Chinese long-form blogging, and demonstrated that the Chinese censorship authorities were chiefly concerned with preventing calls to \textit{collective action} whilst allowing significant levels of government criticism.